George Roudebush: World War I

-During World War I George served as a captain in the Army.
+During World War I George served as a captain in the United States Army.
 He spent 18 months in France during the war.

+While serving abroad, he helped organize the baseball tournament at the Inter-Allied Games.

 Pro football

 George started as a pro with the Cincinnati Celts in 1915.
 He also played for the Canton Bulldogs while Jim Thorpe was away playing baseball in 1916.
 When Thorpe returned to the team, George returned to playing for the Cincinnati Celts that same year.
 By this time George was working in a law office in Cleveland throughout the week.
 By Friday he would jump aboard a train for a weekend football game, taking along his own equipment in a duffel bag.
 Sometimes, to make the kickoff, he had to change into his football duds on the train.
 George's two seasons with the Dayton Triangles in 1920 and 1921 made him the oldest living NFL player from 1988 until his death in 1992.
 He also lined-up for the Triangles against the Columbus Panhandles in what may have been the very first NFL game.